-On Saturday Oct.
-26, Runte Quad rolled out the rainbow carpet to welcome ODU Out, the LGBTQ alliance, as the organization celebrated its second annual ODU Pride Festival.
+Runte Quad rolled out the rainbow carpet on Oct.
+26 to welcome ODU Out, Old Dominion University’s LGBTQ alliance, to celebrate its second annual ODU Pride Festival.

-The musical stylings of Randi Driscol, and performances by Naomi Black and Alessandra McQueen accompanied the festivities and the crowd’s cheers for them could be heard all the way from Webb Center.
+The musical stylings of Randi Driscol and performances by Naomi Black and Alessandra McQueen accompanied the festivities.
+The crowd’s cheers for them could be heard all the way from Webb Center.

 Naomi Black, working a rainbow jumpsuit and three-inch glittering heels, took to the stage for her second consecutive year at ODU’s Pride Festival.

 “Gimme some attitude!”
 Black called out to the crowd before beginning her show.

 Those familiar with her performance responded with shouts of good-hearted obscenities, while those seeing her for the first time simply cheered as Black danced across the stage and into the audience.

 Occasionally partnering with fellow drag queen Alessandra McQueen, the two perform up and down the East Coast.
 They have both known ODU Out for years, and were happy to add headlining for the pride festival to their extensive list of volunteer work.